Kay13051976/Thailand-guiding-light-second/README.md

  ## Future Development
 - Chatbot: to communicate and information retrieval, Entertainment, Language learning, Customer support and Task Automation.
  - Group : joined or create group based on interests, hobbies, or affiliation to connect with like-minded people and discuss topics.
  - Page : similar to profiles but for business, organizations, public figures, and brands.
 Users can like/follow pages to receive updates.
  - Notifications : alert you to activity on your account, such as friend requests, comments, likes, and event invitations.
  - Privacy setting : control who can see you posts, friend list, profile information, and other personal data.
  - Ads : advertising platform allows business to create and target ads to specific demographics, interests, and behaviors.
- - Friend request : to add a friend(connector) to the user account, and the user can follow, chat, and block.
 - Reply comment: to reply to all the comments on the user post.
-- Sort bugs by converting Django HTML to HTML and validating the code in the validator.w3

 ## Technologies used